mosra/magnum-bindings/doc/python/magnum.trade.rst

     :raise KeyError: If :p:`field_name` does not exist
     :raise IndexError: If :p:`object` is negative or not less than :ref:`mapping_bound`
+.. py:function:: magnum.trade.SceneData.mapping(self, id: int)
+    :raise IndexError: If :p:`id` is negative or not less than :ref:`field_count`
+.. py:function:: magnum.trade.SceneData.mapping(self, name: magnum.trade.SceneField)
+    :raise KeyError: If :p:`name` does not exist
+.. py:function:: magnum.trade.SceneData.mutable_mapping(self, id: int)
+    :raise IndexError: If :p:`id` is negative or not less than :ref:`field_count`
+    :raise AttributeError: If :ref:`data_flags` doesn't contain
+        :ref:`DataFlags.MUTABLE`
+.. py:function:: magnum.trade.SceneData.mutable_mapping(self, name: magnum.trade.SceneField)
+    :raise KeyError: If :p:`name` does not exist
+    :raise AttributeError: If :ref:`data_flags` doesn't contain
+        :ref:`DataFlags.MUTABLE`
+.. py:function:: magnum.trade.SceneData.field(self, id: int)
+    :raise IndexError: If :p:`id` is negative or not less than :ref:`field_count`
+    :raise NotImplementedError: If :ref:`field_array_size()` for given field is not :py:`0`
+    :raise NotImplementedError: If :ref:`field_type()` for given field is a string type
+.. py:function:: magnum.trade.SceneData.field(self, name: magnum.trade.SceneField)
+    :raise KeyError: If :p:`name` does not exist
+    :raise NotImplementedError: If :ref:`field_array_size()` for given field is not :py:`0`
+    :raise NotImplementedError: If :ref:`field_type()` for given field is a string type
+.. py:function:: magnum.trade.SceneData.mutable_field(self, id: int)
+    :raise IndexError: If :p:`id` is negative or not less than :ref:`field_count`
+    :raise AttributeError: If :ref:`data_flags` doesn't contain
+        :ref:`DataFlags.MUTABLE`
+    :raise NotImplementedError: If :ref:`field_array_size()` for given field is not :py:`0`
+    :raise NotImplementedError: If :ref:`field_type()` for given field is a string type
+.. py:function:: magnum.trade.SceneData.mutable_field(self, name: magnum.trade.SceneField)
+    :raise KeyError: If :p:`name` does not exist
+    :raise AttributeError: If :ref:`data_flags` doesn't contain
+        :ref:`DataFlags.MUTABLE`
+    :raise NotImplementedError: If :ref:`field_array_size()` for given field is not :py:`0`
+    :raise NotImplementedError: If :ref:`field_type()` for given field is a string type

 .. py:class:: magnum.trade.ImporterManager
     :summary: Manager for :ref:`AbstractImporter` plugin instances